adophilus/embedded-blockchain-surveillance-system/apps/docs/docs/project-report/materials-and-methods.md

 Decentralized storage was integrated to:

-1. **Optimize Costs** - Large media files are expensive to store directly on-chain
+1. **Optimize Costs** - Video streams are expensive to store directly on-chain
-2. **Enable Rich Content** - Support detailed candidate profiles and party information
+2. **Enable Rich Content** - Support detailed video evidence and criminal profiles
 3. **Ensure Immutability** - Guarantee stored content cannot be tampered with
-4. **Provide Availability** - Decentralized storage ensures content persistence
+4. **Provide Availability** - Decentralized storage ensures evidence persistence

+### AI Processing Implementation

+faceapi.js was chosen as the "AI processing" component to:
+1. **Enable Automated Detection** - Automatically identify suspects in surveillance footage
+2. **Reduce Manual Monitoring** - Alert officials only when criminals are detected
+3. **Improve Response Times** - Immediate notifications when suspicious activity is identified
+4. **Maintain Privacy Standards** - Processing occurs on the backend server

 ## Development Methodology